ADMIN SUPPORT LEVEL 3 – MoveUP AGREEMENT (1 Float Pool)

 GRADE: LEVEL 3 – MoveUP AGREEMENT (1 Float Pool)

-An Administrative Assistant is required to perform administrative and word processing functions for staff representatives in various departments at BCGEU Headquarters.
+An Administrative Assistant is required to perform administrative and word processing functions for staff representatives.
 This will include switchboard and reception duties.
-The successful applicant be utilized for backfill and overload assignments as needed by the HQ office for temporary vacancies less than three months.
+The successful applicant be utilized for backfill and overload assignments as needed by the area office for temporary vacancies less than three months.

 DUTIES & RESPONSIBILITIES: